bahamat/docker-cfengine-policy-hub/README.md

 This container sets up a cfengine policy-hub.

 The default policy set is included, and has autorun enabled.
-A supplemental policy is included to install `sshd`.
+Supplemental policies are included to install `sshd` and to activate a Design Center sketch.

 When the container starts it will: